Alcheemiist/Alcheemiist/README.md

-# Hello, I'm Mahdi | The Alchemist of Code
+# Hello, I'm ElMehdi | The Alchemist of Code

-I am a software engineer and data scientist with a strong foundation in mobile, web development, and machine learning.
-Passionate about creating intelligent, scalable solutions, my expertise lies at the intersection of AI, DevOps, and automation, where I apply cutting-edge technologies to solve complex, real-world problems.
+I am a software engineer and data scientist with a strong foundation in mobile, web development, and data science.
+Passionate about creating intelligent, scalable solutions, my expertise lies at the intersection of AI, DevOps, and automation, where I apply technologies to solve complex, real-world problems.

-##   What I Do Best
+### What I Do

     - Data Science & Machine Learning: From LLMs and transformers to deep-learning models, I specialize in building, fine-tuning, and deploying advanced AI systems that push the limits of innovation.